 If not, here's a video:

-The other technique is what I call the V-technique, but what is officially known as the skate ski technique.
+The other technique is what I call the V-technique — officially known as the skate ski technique.
 It requires you to lift your feet more so you can really pick up your ski, place it diagonally in front of you and push yourself forward like that.
-Here's a good explanation of it:
+Here’s a good explanation of it:

 Although both are separate techniques and there are competitions for both, we used the diagonal sliding technique on flat terrain and the skate ski technique on some of the small hills we had to get on.
 I can confidently say I didn't master the skate ski technique at all.

-I absolutely loved it and besides the full exercise I got out of it, that also had to do with the location.
-Rang St. Julien is so big that you can xc ski for quite a while without crossing anyone.
+I loved it and besides the full exercise I got out of it, that also had to do with the location.
+Rang St. Julien is so big that you can XC ski for quite a while without crossing anyone.

-We, however, crossed a bunch of kids as we were on the easiest trail, clearly used to teach 8-year olds the sport.
+My group, however, crossed a bunch of kids as we were on the easiest trail, clearly used to teach 8-year-olds the sport.

 When there were no kids in sight, however, there was nothing but white all around us.
-A few trees here and there, a small hill that blocked our sight a bit, but all we saw was nature.
-If I'd live in Quebec, I'd come cross-country skiing here weekly.
+A few trees here and there, and a small hill that blocked our sight a bit, but all we saw was nature.
+If I lived in Quebec, I’d come cross-country skiing here weekly.

 Snowshoeing

-If you want to go snowshoeing near Quebec City, Mont Ste-Anne is a great place for that.
-There are two large snowshoe trail areas at Mont-Sainte-Anne.
-The are at Rang Saint-Julien covers 37 km in trails; the area at the base of the mountain consists of 7 trails covering 29 kms.
+If you want to go snowshoeing near Quebec City, Mont-Sainte-Anne is a great place for that.
+The Mont-Sainte-Anne trail map includes two large snowshoe trail areas.
+The area at Rang Saint-Julien covers 37 km of trails; the area at the base of the mountain consists of 7 trails covering 29 kms.

 Both pistes offer trails of different difficulty levels, from “easy” over “difficult” to “extreme”.

-We dressed warm and tried out the one at the base of the mountain with trails covering 29 km in total and as this was our first time walking around on racket-like shoes with huge spikes in the front, we chose the 3 km-long “Jaseur” trail, which was marked as easy.
+I dressed warm and tried out the one at the base of the mountain with trails covering 29 km in total.
+Because this was my first time walking around on racket-like shoes with huge spikes in the front, I chose the 3 km-long “Jaseur” trail, which was marked as easy.

-I know, I know, 3 km isn't much at all, but we had no idea how hard or easy it would be and figured we could always do another track later.
+I know, I know, 3 km isn’t much at all, but I had no idea how hard or easy it would be and figured I could always do another track later.

-It turned out to be really fun!
-I'd actually secretly looked forward to snowshoeing as this was something that didn't involve sliding or taking chairlifts.
-I thought it would feel clumsy walking with the snowshoes, but it actually wasn't that hard.
+It turned out to be so much fun!
+I’d secretly looked forward to snowshoeing as this was something that didn’t involve sliding or taking chairlifts.
+I thought it would feel clumsy walking with the snowshoes, but it wasn’t that hard.

 Dog sledding